EVM in SDK

 Parse events

-If your smart contract emits events, you will be able to receive them after the transaction in the properties:
+If your smart contract emits events, you will be able to receive them when the transaction is completed using these properties:

-result.parsed.parsedEvents - events that were succesufully read and translated into a readable form.
+result.parsed.parsedEvents - events that were successfully read and translated into a readable form.

 result.parsed.unknownEvents - events that could not be read.
-Events may not be read, for example, if there is no description of this event in the ABI file, or the description is incorrect.
+Events cannot be read, for example, if there is no description of this event in the ABI file, or the description is incorrect.

 const result = await contract.send.submitWaitResult({